darrellsuggs/darrell.thoughts/_posts/2025-07-18-a0001-embracing-ai-ai-art.md

 group: Personal Reflection
 ---

 I am not an artist.

 Not even close.
+There is a reason my avatar tagline does not say "artist".
 Even my stick figures are pretty bad.
 I guess that part of my brain just doesn’t work right.

 Back in 1999, my wife made a simple little piece of artwork for the front of a homemade notebook I carried around at work (for years).
 The image was a guy who looked like his hair was on fire—kind of how I felt during much of my professional life.
 I recently came across that old notebook in a box while decluttering.
 Here’s the image.
 I think of it as a younger version of myself.